HadrienG2/code-that-counts/src/multithreading-pool.md

 - 2 well-pinned threads beat sequential counting above 256 thousand iterations (16x better).
 - 4 well-pinned threads do so above 1 million iterations (8x better).
-- 8 threads do so above 2 million iterations (8x better).
+- 8 threads do so above 4 million iterations (4x better).
 - 16 hyperthreads do so above 8 million iterations, (4x better).
-- The same asymptotic performance is reached at large amounts of iterations, as one would expect since the synchronization overhead gets amortized more and more and the actual counting work inbetween synchronization transactions isn't very different.
+- Asymptotic performance at large amounts of iterations is about 10% lower, likely as a result of losing rayon's dynamic load balancing, which makes the performance more sensitive to background tasks and scheduling jitter.

 So, with this specialized implementation, we've cut down the small-task overhead by a sizable factor that goes up as the number of threads goes down.
 But can we